-As at the 1st of September 2020, Ghana’s land borders remain closed to human traffic.
+As at the 12th December 2021, Ghana’s land borders remain closed to human traffic.

 However, the Kotoka International Airport has re-opened for the resumption of international airline operations.